unicode-org/message-format-wg/exploration/bidi-usability.md

 ### Deeper Syntax Changes
 We could alter the syntax to make it more "bidi robust", such as by using strongly directional instead of neutrals.

+### Forbid RTL characters in `name` and/or `unquoted`
+We could alter the syntax to forbid using RTL characters in names and unquoted literals.
+This would make the syntax consist solely of LTR and neutral characters.
+One flavor of this would be to restrict tokens to US ASCII.

+Cons:
+- This would break compatibility with NCName/QName; we would be back to defining our own idiosyncratic namespace
+- Unicode could define more RTL characters in the future, making the syntax brittle
+- This is not friendly to non-English/non-Latin users and represents a usability restriction in environments in which names can be non-ASCII values